grace-ortiz/cse15l-lab-reports/lab1.md

   de.txt
   ```
   With a file as an argument, `ls` lists the specified file or file path.
 This is not an error.
+\
+\
+\
 For the command `cat`:
 * With *no* arguments:
   ```
   [user@sahara ~/lecture1/messages]$ cat

   ```
-  With no arguments, `cat` returns no output and does not return to a new line.
+  With no arguments, `cat` waits for user input and will print your input below.
+This is not an error.
 * With a path to a *directory* as an argument:
   ```
   [user@sahara ~/lecture1]$ cat messages
   cat: messages: Is a directory
   ```
-  With a directory as an argument, `cat`
+  With a directory as an argument, `cat` outputs that the given directory is, in fact, a directory and there are no file contents to print.
+The output is not an error.
 * With a path to a *file* as an argument:
     ```
     [user@sahara ~/lecture1/messages]$ cat en-us.txt
     Hello World!
     ```
+    With a file as an argument, `cat` outputs the contents of the given file.
+This is not an error.